Cisco Tetration overview

 ◦ A primary point of accountability for resolving issues no matter where they reside, streamlining support from first call to resolution

 ◦ A coordinated support framework with solution partner support teams, eliminating brokering support conversations

 ◦ Solution-level expertise that results in faster time to resolution for complex issues

 ◦ A single service for Cisco hardware, software, and solution-level support

 Q. Does Cisco plan to offer additional services for customers who would like access to Cisco Tetration expertise beyond the initial deployment?

 A. Yes.
-Customers can sign an additional service contract with Cisco Advanced Services to help with deployment and operations and continually optimize the data center applications environment and reduce security risks related to internal and external threats over the life of the subscription.
+Customers can sign an additional service contract with Cisco Advanced Services to help with deployment and operations, continually optimize the data center applications environment, and reduce security risks related to internal and external threats over the life of the subscription.

-Cisco Services experts have deep experience and cross-technology expertise in data center operations, security, networking, and Hadoop (and collaborate with Cisco Tetration engineering teams).
+Cisco Services experts have deep experience and cross-technology expertise in data center operations, security, networking, and Hadoop.
+They also collaborate with Cisco Tetration engineering teams.